Codesai/js-ES5-best-practices/intro_to_tdd/fractions/README.md

-# Fizz Buzz Kata
+# Fractions Kata

 ### Description

-Write a program that prints all the numbers from 1 to 100.
-For multiples of 3, instead of the number, print "Fizz", for multiples of 5 print "Buzz".
-For numbers which are multiples of both 3 and 5, print "FizzBuzz".
+Fractions must be immutable objects.
+A fraction should have a method that receives another fraction and returns the sum of both.
+Fractions must be reduced.
+There is a provided private function to calculate the greatest common divisor

 ### Configuration